jcachayG93/research-asp_integration_tests/README.md

 Net 8

 ## How to Run
-### Make sure you have net 8 installed
+### Make sure you have Net 8 installed
 > dotnet --list-sdks
 If you don't have it, download it [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 ### Clone and run this repo
 First, Clone the repo
-You can run and test using the Dotnet CLI or tools in your IDE (Visual Studio, Rider, etc)
+You can run and test using the Dotnet CLI or tools in your IDE (Visual Studio, Rider, etc.)

 To use the CLI:
 Open a terminal (like Powershell) and go to the same folder were the Solution is created (Rd_Asp_IntegrationTests.sln)